Characterisation of silicon photomultipliers in a dilution refrigerator down to 9.4 mK towards a cryogenic cosmic-ray muon veto system: Conclusions

-We measure the average number of correlated delayed avalanches, dominated primarily by afterpulses, for three different integration windows following a primary avalanche.
-The average number of CDAs is measured to be $\bar{N}_{\mathrm{CDA}}$ = 0.170 $\pm$ 0.002 (1 \textmu s window), 0.420 $\pm$ 0.003 (5 \textmu s window), and 0.560 $\pm$ 0.004 (10 \textmu s window) at $\Delta V$ = 4.8 V. $\bar{N}_{\mathrm{CDA}}$ increases by 102\% (1 \textmu s window), 146\% (5 \textmu s window), and 172\% (10 \textmu s window) between $\Delta V$ = 4.8 V and $\Delta V$ = 6.8 V. The afterpulsing probability is reported to be 12\% at 77 K~\cite{NUV-HD-cryo}, compared to our measurement of 43\% at $\Delta V$ = 4.8 V (assuming a 10 \textmu s integration window).
-A significant increase in afterpulsing has previously been reported for SiPMs operating at temperatures below 40 K~\cite{hanski2025performance,zhang2022scintillation}, which results in self-sustaining cascades of afterpulses that can last for up to approximately 1 ms at low temperatures.
-We observe evidence consistent with an increase in long-lasting afterpulses in our data, the effect of which is enhanced for higher $\Delta V$.
+We have shown that a FBK NUV-HD-cryo SiPM is capable of operating successfully inside a cryogen-free dilution refrigerator down to a base temperature of 9.4 $\pm$ 0.2 mK.
+No measurable increase in the dilution refrigerator base temperature was observed during SiPM operation, indicating that the associated power dissipation is compatible with the available thermal budget.
+This confirms that the device satisfies the cryogenic cosmic-ray muon veto system requirement for operation directly at the mK stage, coupled to the scintillator, without compromising the fridge performance.
+We measure the breakdown voltage and gain of the SiPM, and characterise several noise properties including the dark count rate, direct crosstalk probability, and correlated delayed avalanche probability, which we predominately attribute to afterpulsing.

-Finally, we present initial measurements of deploying a NUV-HD-cryo SiPM coupled to a scintillator with optical fibre assembly, operated down to 9.4 mK, as proof of concept for a cryogenic cosmic ray muon veto system to be operated internal to a dilution refrigerator.
-In this run, we observe a significantly larger charge spectrum with a high charge tail, consistent with energy depositions from environmental gamma-rays and high-energy cosmic ray muons that are not present in the data acquired without the scintillator.
-The work presented in this manuscript will be used to inform the final design and optimisation of the cryogenic cosmic ray muon veto system currently under development for the QUEST-DMC experiment.
+We also present early measurements of deploying the SiPM coupled to scintillator with optical fibre assembly inside the dilution fridge and operated at 9.4 $\pm$ 0.2 mK, as proof-of-concept for a cryogenic cosmic-ray muon veto system to be operated internal to a dilution refrigerator.
+In this run, we observe a significantly broader charge spectrum, consistent with high-light events originating from energy depositions from through-going charged particles, likely from environmental gamma-rays and high-energy cosmic-ray muons, which are not present in the data acquired without the scintillator.

+The SiPM used in this work originates from an engineering run used for pre-production assembly for the DarkSide-20k experiment and was developed to meet the stringent requirements of single photon detection in a near background-free environment.
+In contrast, the scintillator-based cryogenic cosmic-ray muon veto system we propose for the QUEST-DMC experiment will operate in a regime of much larger signals, since muons traversing the scintillator will deposit significant energy and produce many photons.
+The requirements on the noise levels are therefore less stringent than the expected values outlined in~\cite{NUV-HD-cryo}, provided that muon signals remain sufficiently larger than background contributions from environmental gamma interactions and intrinsic SiPM noise.
+The system must be able to achieve at least a 90\% muon veto efficiency, whilst minimising the experimental dead time due to accidental vetoes.